1 Kings 5

 - 2 Samuel 7:12-13I will set up thy seed after thee… He shall build an house for my name, and I will stablish the throne of his kingdom for ever.The promise Solomon quotes in verse 5 - its first half built in stone, its second reaching past every mortal king.

-- John 2:19-21Destroy this temple, and in three days I will raise it up… he spake of the temple of his body.The true house unto the Name - not cedar and stone but a body, raised and indestructible.
+- John 2:19-21Destroy this temple, and in three days I will raise it up… he spake of the temple of his body.The cedar-and-stone house was a true house unto the Name, and in Christ that same Presence comes to dwell in a body, raised and indestructible.

 - 1 Chronicles 22:8-9Thou hast shed blood abundantly… thou shalt not build an house unto my name… he shall be a man of rest.Why David could not build for the wars - and the son of rest who would.